canonical/netbox/docs/development/adding-models.md

 ## 9. Add the model to the navigation menu

-For NetBox releases prior to v3.0, add the relevant link(s) to the navigation menu template.
-For later releases, add the relevant items in `netbox/netbox/navigation_menu.py`.
+Add the relevant navigation menu items in `netbox/netbox/navigation_menu.py`.

 ## 10. REST API components